kevroi/Semilarity/README.md

 ![Architecture Schematic for Semilarity](./images/SemilarityArch.png)

 ## How it Works
+Search terms will be refered to as keywords and are read in from the first row of `keywords.xlsx`.
+A GET request is made for a BBC search using each keyword.
+The search results page is then parsed for links that are known to lead to BBC News articles only.
+Each valid result URL is opened with yet another HTTP request and the text from the article is downloaded as a `.txt` file in a directory created for the keyword.
+The article text is alsow saved to a corpus list data structure.
+This will be used for all natural language processing from here on.
+First a TF-IDF statistical analysis is executed on the corpus to generate a matrix of TF-IDF scores for the keywords.
+Next, stop words are removed from the corpus to prepare it for a more thorough analysis using a neural network.
+This will involve tokenizing the articles to build a vocabulary and then training the neural network.
+The trained neural network can then embed our articles into an abstract semantic vector space from which semantic distances and cosine simalarities between vectors are computed.
+The main results (Semantic Distances, Cosine Similarities and TF-IDF scores) are then visualised to characterise the behaviour of the artciles in question.

 ## Results
 For the deault set of search terms (which are cyber security related, and found in `keywords.xlsx` in this repo), the following semantic distances were obtained,